08 Mar SKIING IN KVITFJELL, NORWAY

 A traditional Norwegian farm in the middle of the piste

-I can honestly say, it’s the best food i’ve had around a skiresort!
+I can honestly say, it’s the best food I’ve had around a ski resort!

-Gastronomy
+Gastronomy in Kvitvjell

 One thing I MUST mention is the food in Kvitvjell.
 If you’ve been skiing before, you know that lunch on the slopes is usually greasy and fat.
 Fries, pasta, cakes and sausages are some of the dishes you will find at most ski resorts.
-In Kvitfjell it’s different. ients and I can honestly say, it’s the best food i’ve had around a skiresort!
+In Kvitfjell it’s different.
+I can honestly say, it’s the best food i’ve had around a skiresort!
 You have a few options;

-• Tyrihanstunet
+Tyrihanstunet

 This charming and traditional Norwegian place, is right on the piste and a great stopover to have a nutritious lunch.
 I ate the shrimp sandwich and it was huge!
 If you are a coffee addict, this is also the place because they serve the best coffee on the piste.

-• Plaza Café
+Plaza Café

 Situated next to the skishop is the Plaza Café.
 Come here for quality burgers, spaghetti, salads and drinks.

-• Koia
+Koia

 For gluhwein, gourmet sausages and beer you come to this 300 (!) year old loghouse.